 In partnership with ORSP Research Compliance, additional training that supports RCR are provided by the College of Natural Sciences and Mathematics Safety Office and the Ukleja Center for Ethical Leadership.

 Adherence to the highest ethical and moral standards in the conduct of research, scholarly and creative activity is the expectation for all members of the CSULB community.
 Actions that undermine the integrity of such activities that impede the advancement of knowledge, jeopardize collaborative endeavors, and/or damage the reputation of the University will not be tolerated.

-The definition of research misconduct adopted by CSULB is as follows: Misconduct in research is defined as fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the academic community for proposing, conducting, or reporting research and creative activity.
-Misconduct does not include honest error or honest differences in interpretations of data.
+The definition of research misconduct adopted by CSULB is as follows: Fabrication, falsification, plagiarism or other practices in the conduct of research, scholarly, or creative activity that seriously deviate from those that are commonly accepted within the academic community for proposing, performing, or reviewing research, or in reporting research results.
+Misconduct in research does not include honest error or differences of opinion.

 In addressing allegations of misconduct in research scholarly and creative activity, the University will provide a timely and thorough investigation that ensures fairness, protects the rights of all parties, and distinguishes serious breaches of integrity from honest error, or simple carelessness.

 Read the whole Misconduct Policy Statement.